20 Things You HAVEN’T Done on Maui

 8. SUGAR MUSEUM: The Alexander & Baldwin Sugar Museum is a true gem, and all the more now since the last working sugar plantation and mill in the state—located in Central Maui—has closed.
 This marks the end of Hawaii’s 180-year-old sugar cane industry, and the Sugar Museum beautifully captures this monumental era in Hawaii’s history.
 (Puunene, Central Maui)

 9. DIVE WITH SHARKS: A visit to the fabulous Maui Ocean Center is always fascinating, but certified SCUBA divers can go a step further, gliding among sharks, stingrays, and thousands of tropical fish with the aquarium’s “Shark Dive Maui” program.
 Learn the significance of sharks in Hawaiian culture and the marine ecosystem, then dive into the Center’s 750,000-gallon Open Ocean exhibit for your own personal encounter.
 Plus friends and family can share the experience from the glass viewing area!
-(Find a vacation condo nearby in Maalaea)
+(UPDATE: This activity at the Maui Ocean Center has been temporarily suspended due to COVID restrictions.)
+Find a vacation condo nearby in Maalaea.

 10. HARVEST YOUR OWN MEAL: The Gourmet Lunch and Farm Tour at O’o Farm is a truly memorable “farm to fork” dining experience!
 Start with a tour of the 8.5-acre farm, during which you will harvest the produce for your meal.
 Then enjoy a chef-prepared gourmet lunch utilizing the farm-fresh products, set on the slopes of Haleakala amidst panoramic views of the island.
 (Upcountry)